togden/apiaster/docs/_START_HERE.md

 # Continue Here

-**Disclaimer: The MX version of the PCB has not yet been tested.
-I *expect* it to work.
-If this is too much risk for you, you can subscribe to [this issue](https://github.com/Nick-Munnich/apiaster/issues/1) to get a notification when the MX version has been tested.**

 [Click here to continue the guide with MX switches.](./mx-ordering-guide/mcu.md)

 [Click here to continue the guide with Choc switches.](./choc-ordering-guide/mcu.md)